vueware/cli-charts/README.md

 ## Usage

-Import and use the `bar` function to generate a Bar Chart:
+Import and use the `BarChart` and `BarData` function to generate a Bar Chart:

 ```bash
 import { BarChart, BarData } from "@vueware/cli-charts";